 As a non-profit organization, Cleveland Clinic and its regional hospitals serve the community by caring for the sick and advancing medical care through research and education.

-The health system’s 2010 Economic and Fiscal Impact Report shows that through the fulfillment of its mission, Cleveland Clinic is a proud contributor to the economic strength and vitality of our region
+The health system’s Economic and Fiscal Impact Reports show that through the fulfillment of its mission, Cleveland Clinic is a proud contributor to the economic strength and vitality of the locations we serve.

 Community Health Initiatives

 Each year the Minority Men's Health Center hosts a fair that has grown to serve 1,500 men with free health screenings for prostate cancer, hypertension and diabetes, as well as seminars and information on topics including stroke prevention, smoking cessation, nutrition, exercise, organ donation, reproductive health and cancer.

 In collaboration with Senior Outreach Services and Fairfax Renaissance Development Corp., Cleveland Clinic Community Outreach professionals help community members learn about health practices that promote health and well being and help them access appropriate healthcare.
 Services are provided by Cleveland Clinic staff physicians, residents, nurse practitioners, nurses, medical students and other health professionals.